EmixamPP/eas-simulator/README.md

 # eas-simulator
-Simplified simulator/profiler for the Linux Energy Aware Scheduler and modified versions from of my master thesis.
+Simplified simulator/profiler for the Linux Energy Aware Scheduler and modified versions from my master thesis.

 The code do not contains doc string, but it should be self-documented and some lines are commented.
 In addition, the code is fully statically typed.